UCL-ARC/fortran-unit-testing-lesson/episodes/4-debugging-a-broken-test.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- [ ] Can build and edit the provided repo for the walkthrough.
-    - *Assessment:* Following the build instructions successfully builds the code.
-    - *Assessment:* Following the instructions successfully runs the pre-existing tests.
-- [ ] Capable of determining where in the tests or src code the failure is occurring.
-    - *Assessment:* Starting from a failing test, find the failing test-suite/module/procedure/line
-- [ ] Can fix a failing test.
-    - *Assessment:* Starting from a failing test, update the code so the test passes
-- [ ] Understand where a test is defined in the build system (CMake and FPM).
+- Understand where the name and description of a test is defined for each framework.
-    - *Assessment:* Add a new test to the build system
-    - *Assessment:* Update the name of a test in the build system
-    - *Assessment:* Enabled and fix a disabled test which is broken.
-- [ ] Understand the failure output of a Fortran unit test written in...
+- Understand the success and failure output of a test for each framework.
+- Able to filter which tests are run at a time.
-    - *Assessment:* Starting from a failing test, update the code so the test passes
+- Able to follow the output of a failing test through to the cause of the failure.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Test output

-Each of the three frameworks print the test output to the terminal in different formats.
-We have a lot of control over the contents of this output and what it looks like, whether that's for a failing test or a passing test.
+Each of the three frameworks print the output of their tests to the terminal in different formats.
+We have a lot of control over the contents of this output, whether that's for a failing test or a passing test.

 Several aspects of the output can be defined by us for all frameworks,